Demotive/govuk_transformation_dashboard/_posts/2000-01-19-apply-registered-traveller.markdown

 anticipated-volume:
   - number  : 400k
-    caption : From April 2014, up to 400,000 travellers who visit the UK several times per year will be able to access the scheme.
+    caption : <small>From April 2014, up to 400,000 travellers who visit the UK several times per year will be able to access the scheme.</small>
-current-volume:
-  - number  : ""
-    caption : ""
-current-cost:
-  - number  : ""
-    caption : ""

 status: "beta"